VAT included, shipping excludedWe dispatch within 1-2 working days

 A traditional porcelain pot with cup, lid,and saucer: Holds 120 ml

-Referring to the sacred trinity of heaven, earth, and man, the Trinity Gaiwan is so named for its embodiment of 3 divine concepts in one.
-The cover of the Gaiwan is the sky, the saucer a portrayal of earth, and the bowl a symbol of humankind itself.
+Referring to the sacred trinity of heaven, earth, and man, the Trinity Gaiwan is so named for its embodiment of three divine concepts in one.
+The cover of the Gaiwan is heaven, the saucer a portrayal of earth, and the bowl a symbol of humankind itself.
 This three-piece brewing vessel is made entirely of fine white porcelain, lending an air of timeless elegance and refined presentation to the practice of brewing tea.

 - Volume: 120 ml

 - Dimensions: Height: 8 cm, Diameter: 9 cm